albertoaignr/Pewlett-Hackard-Analysis/README.md

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Using the same queries to retrieve the data and evaluating on different years, these 3 tables are applied for different range of birth dates(1956-1960,1961-1965 and 1965-1967), for people currently in the company and following the retirement scheme.
+Using the queries to retrieve the data and evaluating on different years, these 3 tables are applied for different range of birth dates(1956-1960,1961-1965 and 1965-1967), for people currently in the company and following the retirement scheme.

  ![rough_comparison.png](Resources/rough_comparison.png)